VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 ## Querying the Read-side

-The previous chapter focused on the write-side model and implementation, in this chapter we'll explore the read-side implementation in more detail.
-In particular you'll see how the team implemented the read model and the querying mechanism from the MVC controllers.
+The previous chapter focused on the write-side model and implementation; in this chapter we'll explore the read-side implementation in more detail.
+In particular, you'll see how the team implemented the read model and the querying mechanism from the MVC controllers.

 In this initial exploration of the CQRS pattern, the team decided to use